Comparison of normal ovary and polycystic ovary.

 These multiple follicles clump together in the ovary, forming polycystic ovaries.
 In PCOS, there can be more than 20 follicles found in the ovary at any given time.2 This decreased or even absent ovulation can eventually progress to infertility.

 In the early stages of PCOS, people often notice changes in their menstrual cycle.
 Periods may also be shorter or longer than that person’s “norm”.
-The first period after a skip may also be heavier, as the uterus has more to shed.
+The first period after a skip may also be heavier, as the lining of your uterus has more to shed.

 Any irregularity in your menstrual cycle should be brought up with your healthcare provider ASAP.